7 Tips to Consider if You Want a Car on Campus

 5. Be prepared for people wanting to borrow it

 Because less than half of college students bring their cars to campus, friends might ask to borrow your car for everything from an IKEA outing to a weekend trip home.
 If you lend your car to a friend and they end up in an accident, you could be held liable for damages.
 Even if your friend would cover the cost of damages, because it’s your car, the accident could increase your insurance rates even though you weren’t the one behind the wheel.
+Are you okay with the prospect of letting a friend borrow your car knowing you could be financially responsible for an accident?
+If not, learn to be comfortable with saying no when friends ask to borrow your car.
+If you think it’ll be difficult to maintain this personal boundary with your friends, consider leaving your car at home.

 6. Think about your safety

 Are you attending college somewhere where it’s icy and snowy in the wintertime?
 You could be putting yourself at a higher risk of having an accident by driving when you don’t need to be.
-States like Illinois, Michigan, Ohio, New York, and Pennsylvania are the deadliest for winter driving.
-In fact, 36% of all weather-related driving fatalities occurred in these five states.
+States like Ohio, Michigan, Indiana, New York, and Pennsylvania are some of the deadliest for winter driving.
+In fact, the highest amount of weather-related driving fatalities occur in these five states.
+Having a car around can make it tempting to drive to and from parties because of convenience, but it’s not always the safest option.
+If ride-share services are available in your college town, it’s better to leave your car at home and let someone else do the driving for you.

 7. Consider whether you can afford it

-It costs an average of $8,469 per year to own a car, according to AAA, and that’s not including parking.
+A car comes with a decent amount of maintenance.
+In addition to weekly gas fill-ups, you’ll need to drop money for regular tune-ups like oil changes and tire replacements in addition to your auto insurance.
 To combat the previously mentioned parking shortage on many college campuses, universities often charge higher premiums for spaces.
-It can cost anywhere from $40-$2,500 per semester to park, according to Affordable Schools, a higher education informational resource.
 Factor all of this into your projected budget for the semester to figure out whether it will really be worth it for convenient late-night trips for fast food or not having to walk across campus to your classes.

 Having a car on campus can be incredibly convenient, especially if you’re attending school somewhere that isn’t easily accessible by public transportation.
 Make sure to consider all the challenges and follow these steps so the process is smooth, safe, and financially sound.